Tanzu-Solutions-Engineering/tkg-lab/docs/mgmt-cluster/01_install_tkg_mgmt.md

 ```bash
 ./scripts/02-deploy-aws-mgmt-cluster.sh
 ```
-Setup `dragonstone-admin@dragonstone` as current context for Kubectl.
-E.g. You can use `[kubectx](https://formulae.brew.sh/formula/kubectx) dragonstone-admin@dragonstone`.

 3. At this point the management cluster is deployed.
 We will be adding a few additional components such that we would benefit from two worker nodes in the cluster.
 Also, in order to be nice to our users, let's deploy a default storage class.
 The following script will perform these actions.